AincradOT/platform/docs/golden-path.md

 * the Ansible playbooks or configuration management needed on its VMs
 * its own CI workflows for plan and apply
 * its own runtime monitoring and alerting configuration
+* database installation, configuration, and lifecycle management
+* application data storage and backup strategies

 These repositories do not:

-* create or destroy GCP organisations, folders, or environment projects
+* create or destroy GCP organizations, folders, or environment projects
 * change the shared state bucket configuration
 * modify platform-level IAM or service accounts